YTasheva/CyberNet-Detective/README.md

   * Call Tracker, IP Tracker and Contact Form should contain buttons to submit.

-  * When an button is clicked, a modal with the terms of use appears.
+  * When a button is clicked, a modal with the terms of use appears.

   * If agreed it should display their report results.